-- Space Technology Mission Directorate develops the crosscutting, pioneering, new technologies, and capabilities needed by the agency to achieve its current and future missions.
+- Space Technology Mission Directorate develops the crosscutting, pioneering new technologies and capabilities needed by the agency to achieve its current and future missions.

 NASA has Center Technology Transition Leads (CTTLs) to help answer your questions.
-They either know the answer or can connect you with he people who do.
+They either know the answer or can connect you with the people who do.
 Each CTTL is associated with a particular center.

 Reach out early!
 Once the solicitation opens, the legally-mandated blackout period limits your ability to speak with NASA experts.